35 Best Abandoned Cart Email Examples: Increase Sales Today

 2018 08 31 06 21 33 Window

 There’s never a wrong time to compliment your audience, as we saw above in the Madewell example.
-This one from Venus uses the same psychology in its headline: “You have great taste!”
+This copy from Venus uses the same psychology in its headline: “You have great taste!”
 Who doesn’t like to hear that?

 You also have an incentive in the form of free shipping and a list of items you left behind.